International Studies Careers

 Graduate Programs in International Affairs

 Are you considering a career in international and public affairs?
-This information is for students who are considering to apply to graduate schools offering advanced degrees in the field of International Affairs.
+Students who are considering applying to graduate schools should consider these highly ranked schools offering advanced degrees in the field of International Affairs.

-For additional information, please see the Importance of a Graduate Degree in International Affairs.
+For additional information, please review the Importance of a Graduate Degree in International Affairs.